dineshssdn-867/Anomaly-Detection-CVPR2018/README.md

 # Anomaly Detection

-Anomaly detection, also called outlier detection, is the identification of unexpected events, observations, or items that differ significantly from the norm.
+Anomaly Detection System is defined as a real-time surveillance program designed to automatically detect and account for the signs of offensive or disruptive activities immediately.

 # Multiple Instance Learning